stuartj073/rate-my-record/README.md

 The profile page is split into two halves.
 On the left side are all the reviews the user has left on the website and on the right are the reviews that have been added to the user's wishlist.

 The reviews here are styled similiarly to the reviews as seen on the landing page but with a slight difference.
 The image element has no padding around it and instead takes up the top half of the review.
 On the bottom half of the review we are left with the review name which is either the album name or the record store name.
 Clicking on the review will lead the user to each individual review page which in turn provides full information on the review in question.

+### Manage Reviews

+This page is only visible for the admin of the website.